 The Institute of Feminist Thought aims to deliver a series of different courses covering historical and contemporary feminist debates.
 The first phase involves the creation of a ‘Certificate in Feminist Thought’ consisting of two modules – ‘Introduction to Feminism’ and ‘Re-reading the Second Wave.’
-We are currently taking registrations for the ‘Introduction’ course which will be running in March, May and October 2020.
+We are currently taking registrations for the ‘Introduction’ course, which will be running in February and Summer 2021.

 The ‘Introduction’ course consists of a series of online seminars with 8 to 9 participants.
 There is some set reading for each seminar, as well as a selection of other optional readings, and some guided reading/reflection questions.
 Each participant will also get a 30-minute online introductory and closing session one-on-one with Jane, so we can get to know each other, and reflect on the course at the end.
 Testimonials from students who have already completed the ‘Introduction’ course are available here.

 ‘Introduction to Feminism’ – 6 Weeks

 Week 1: Introduction – History, Rights and Equality

 - Overview of the ‘waves’ theory of feminism, the historical emergence of the second-wave, the main strands of second-wave thought.